Las Vegas Massacre Raises Questions About Hotel Security

 Lekan said whenever he is hired to handle security, he thinks about the shooting at the Pulse nightclub in Orlando last year.
 Now, he'll also think of last night's ordeal.

-"Those two events really stand out for a security professional and make you really start thinking, 'What am I going to do to make sure this event is O.K.?'"
+"Those two events really stand out for a security professional and make you really start thinking, 'What am I going to do to make sure this event is O.K.?' "

 Isabel Dobrin is an intern for NPR's Digital News desk.